 Eco-leaders help organize investigations, collect data for a science experiment, lead games, and develop their own activity to teach campers based on the camp ecology theme, Soil Sleuths.

-Students entering grades 8 - 12 in the fall of 2019 are eligible to volunteer as Eco-Leaders for this summer's Eco-Discovery camp.
+Students entering grades 9 - 12 in the fall of 2023, as well as graduating high school seniors, are eligible to volunteer as Eco-Leaders for one week of this summer's Eco-Discovery camp.
 Students with interests in ecology and working with youth are encouraged to apply!
 This is a competitive program and no more than two Eco-Leaders will be chosen for each week of camp; please answer all application questions thoroughly and thoughtfully.

 We recommend the Eco-Leader program to students with a passion for ecology and/or outdoor education.
 As the name implies, this position is a terrific opportunity to explore a career in environmental education and to learn leadership skills that include: motivating a group, mentoring youth, and keeping campers safe and organized on the trail.

 Each Eco-Leader also creates and teaches their own environmental education activity for the group of campers.
 This program is a fun way to earn approximately 35 hours of community service, and Eco-Leaders are welcome to ask our staff for letters of recommendation for National Honor Society or other leadership positions.

 Eco-Leaders play an important role in helping camp run smoothly.
 They participate in camp activities and assist by engaging campers, answering questions, setting up investigations, and leading activities.

 In addition, they will assist in data collection and maintenance of our yearly camp experiment.
 Eco-Leaders will learn more about the natural world, and about how to engage campers in explorations of our local environment.
 This is a one-week, volunteer position; there is no charge for the week.

 How does the Cary Institute prepare you for this role?